ashleylovette/ashleylovette/README.md

 🌎 I'm based in the small town of Poplar Bluff, Missouri, but love to travel!

-🌱 Self-proclaimed life-long student, always in search of personal & professional development
+🌱 Self-proclaimed, life-long student; always in search of personal & professional development

 🤖 HTML, CSS, JavaScript, TypeScript, Angular, Firebase, & Node.js